 After Kojo’s father dies, he has to quit school in order to help his family on their farm in Ghana.
 Thanks to a small loan from neighbors, Kojo buys one hen.
 That one?
-Turns into one of the biggest farms in the area.
-It’s based on a true story, and an inspiring look at micro-loans and citizenship. [picture book, ages 4 and up]
+Turn into one of the biggest farms in the area.
+It’s based on a true story and an inspiring look at micro-loans and citizenship. [picture book, ages 4 and up]

 Tía Isa Wants a Car by Meg Medina and Claudio Muńoz